jeremy-rifkin/libassert/README.md

 <p align="center">The most over-engineered C++ assertion library</p>

 > [!IMPORTANT]
-> The current page corresponds to the pre-release to version 2.0.
+> The current page corresponds to a pre-release for version 2.0.
 For version 1 refer to https://github.com/jeremy-rifkin/libassert/tree/v1.2.2.

 ## Table of Contents: <!-- omit in toc -->
 - [30-Second Overview](#30-second-overview)